 Preventing Hemorrhoids from Reoccurring

-You can also prevent this issue by taking fiber supplement to help prevent your hemorrhoids from coming back.
+You can also prevent this issue by taking a fiber supplement to help prevent your hemorrhoids from coming back.
 Stool softener, when needed, can also help if you ever have constipation.
-However, we highly recommend you to ask your doctor first before taking either of those medications as the alternative to hemorrhoids surgery.
+However, we highly recommend you to ask your doctor first before taking either of those medications as the alternative to hemorrhoids surgery treatment.